a world gone FABULOUS

 Maria Burt // Dance Artist

-Aeon De La Cruz // Composer
+Aeon De La Cruz // Blind Carbon Copy/Sound Designer

 Clinton Harris // Dance Artist

-Clint T. Harris is from Miami, FL where he currently dances with Peter London Global Dance Company.
-Harris has also performed in works choreographed by Enrique Villacreses, Mike Tyus, Jamar Roberts, and Justin Rapaport on stages throughout South Florida including the Adrienne Arsht Center for the Performing Arts, Broward Center for the Performing Arts, Miami Beach Bandshell, African American Cultural Arts
+Clint T. Harris is from Miami, FL, where he currently dances with Peter London Global Dance Company and Adele Myers & Dancers.
+Harris has performed in works choreographed by Loyd Knight, Mike Tyus, Jamar Roberts, Adele Myers, Justin Rapaport, and Pioneer Winter, and has worked on projects with Robert Battle and Allison Orr of Forklift Danceworks.
+He has graced stages throughout South Florida, including the Adrienne Arsht Center for the Performing Arts, Parker Playhouse, Broward Center for the Performing Arts, Miami Beach Bandshell, the African American Cultural Arts Center, Superblue, and Miami Everglades, as well as internationally in Trinidad and Martinique.

 Alejandro Rodriguez // Dramaturg